 Environmental determinants and their influence on human health.
-Biological, physical and chemical factors which affect the health of a community.
-605. Planning, Policy Analysis and Administration of Health Programs (2) Prerequisite: Sociology 101.
+Biological, physical and chemical factors which affect the health of a community 605.
+Planning, Policy Analysis and Administration of Health Programs (2) Prerequisite: Sociology 101.
 United States health care system with focus on resources planning, policy and management.
-Includes health consumer issues, health organizational problems and elements of public 606.
-Seminar in Pathophysiology (3) Prerequisite: Consent of instructor.
+Includes health consumer issues, health organizational problems and elements of public health administration.
+606. Seminar in Pathophysiology (3) Prerequisite: Consent of instructor.
 Deviations from normal structure and function in human disease.
 Morbid anatomic and pathophysiologic basis for diagnosis and treatment of human disease.
-607. Research Methods and Proposal Writing Concerning Health Promotion (3) Prerequisites: Public Health 601, 602.

-Direct observation measurement techniques, group and intensive experimental designs concentrating on testing the efficacy of health promotion intervention.
-Practice in proposal

-621. Epidemiology of Infectious Diseases (3)
+607. Research Methods and Proposal Writing (3) Two lectures and three hours of laboratory Prerequisites: Public Health 601, 661, and consent of instructor.
+Recommended: Public Health 602.
+Direct observation measurement, group and intensive experimental designs.
+Laboratory exercises and proposal writing applicable to public health.
+621. Epidemiology of Infectious Diseases (3) Prerequisite: Public Health 601.

 Utilizing selected infectious diseases and environmental settings, provides scientific background on which epidemiological investigations and control measures are based.

 622. Epidemiology of Chronic Diseases (3)

-Prerequisite: Public Health 601.
+Prerequisite: Public Health 601

 Epidemiology of selected chronic diseases.